Glavo/fallback-jmod/README.md

 The reason for getting such a size reduction is that we reduced the Jmod file from 77MB to 2.4MB.

 To know why I'm able to do such amazing things, you first need to know a fact:

+* **Jmod files are never used at execution time, it's only used on Jlink.**
-Most of the files in Jmod files are actually already included in the JDK.
+* Most of the files in Jmod files are actually already included in the JDK.

 Based on this, I can avoid redundant storage of the same file by recording a list of files and its hash values in Jmod file.

 Fallback Jmod works as follows: